IBM/inFairness/README.md

 inFairness is a PyTorch package that supports auditing, training, and post-processing ML models for individual fairness.
 At its core, the library implements the key components of individual fairness pipeline: $d_x$ - distance in the input space, $d_y$ - distance in the output space, and the learning algorithms to optimize for the equation above.

 For an in-depth tutorial of Individual Fairness and the inFairness package, please watch this tutorial.
 Also, take a look at the [examples](./examples/) folder for illustrative use-cases.
+For more group fairness examples see [AIF360](https://aif360.mybluemix.net/).

 <p align="center">
   <a href="https://video.ibm.com/recorded/131932983" target="_blank"><img width="700" alt="Watch the tutorial" src="https://user-images.githubusercontent.com/991913/178768336-2bfa5958-487f-4f14-a156-03dacfd68263.png"></a>